kitab-project-org/kitab-project-org.github.io/_posts/2017-09-10-A-Tale-of-3-“Versions”.md

 glossary:
 - def: A computer algorithm used to detect text reuse in the OpenITI Corpus.
   term: passim
+- def: the given name of a person
+  term: ism
 header:
   caption: Gentile Bellini - Scribe, 1479-1481 (Image courtesy of [Isabella Stewart
     Gardner Museum](https://www.gardnermuseum.org/experience/collection/10755), Boston)